'Kool-Aid Man' trend blamed for broken fences in Sarpy County

-Sarpy County sheriff's deputies are trying to determine the identities of about nine youths who are running and jumping into fences in various neighborhoods around the county, destroying property.
+Sarpy County sheriff’s deputies have issued criminal mischief citations to nine juveniles who they say ran and jumped into fences in various neighborhoods around the county, destroying property.

-Sheriff's Sgt.
-Blake Raughton said many of the recent incidents, which he suspects are all related, occurred overnight Monday into Tuesday morning.
+Sheriff’s Sgt.
+Blake Raughton said many of the recent incidents occurred overnight Monday into Tuesday morning.
 He said up to eight homes in western Sarpy County — neighborhoods from near 156th Street and Giles Road spanning to Gretna — recently had fences broken.
 The estimated damage likely totals several thousand dollars per house.

 Raughton said one neighbor’s surveillance video shows three vehicles stop in a street and about nine teens get out.
 They talk and laugh for a bit, then most run into the fences, return to the vehicles and leave.

-Raughton said the vandals' idea may stem from the "Kool-Aid man" challenge.
+Raughton said the vandals’ idea may have stemmed from the “Kool-Aid man” challenge.
 In Kool-Aid commercials, the Kool-Aid Man bursts through a wall and brings the sweet, refreshing drink to thirsty children.

 “It’s unfortunate that they think they have to do that because it’s fun or they’re having a good time, but what they’re really doing is destroying property of people who are working hard to provide for their families,” Raughton said.
 “It’s a disconnect from being young and not understanding that there’s consequences.”